mynodebtc/mynode_docs/docs/intro/getting-started.md

   </figure>
 </center>

-Your myNode device is now ready and you will see the main myNode home page.
+Your MyNode device is now ready and you will see the main MyNode home page.

 <center>
   <figure>